egorssed/You-are-what-you-eat/docs/index.md

 Looking at the contour plot, we can see some interesting correlations.
 Interestingly, the amount of carbohydrates consumed in a ward seems to be positively correlated with the number of people with lower qualifications and with younger people under the age of 15.
 Furthermore, wealthier wards (indicated by a higher median and mean household income) seem to consume more protein, wards with more non-religious people seem to consume more alcohol.
-These findings are quite interesting, thus, we want to explore these correrlations further.
+These findings are quite interesting, thus, we want to explore these correlations further.

 ## Correlating Demographics and Food Habits